HenrikDK2/preact-intersection-observer/README.md

 # preact-intersection-observer

-A lightweight Preact hooks implementation of [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API). preact-intersection-observer is fast, and is less than 0.35kb gzipped with an API that is mind-numbingly easy to use.
+A lightweight Preact hooks implementation of the Intersection Observer API that is fast and easy to use.
+With a gzipped size of less than 0.35kb, this package provides a simple way to detect when an element is within the viewport.

-## Install
+## Installation

 ```bash
 npm i preact-intersection-observer --save